 How often do you hear a child say, “That’s not fair?”
 Have you said it?
 Because I thought my parents were unfair, I couldn’t trust them.
 This stronghold combination prevents us from being submissive since we do not trust those in authority to be fair.
 So, when a person doesn’t think they can trust someone or submit to them, then they become rebellious.
 Also, not being able to trust and submit our self-focused wills has adverse effects in all areas of our life (i.e. work, family, social, spiritual, etc.).

 When I became free from this stronghold combination, I could then control my thoughts and emotions.
 To be honest, it took some time to transform all my wrong thinking and unhealthy beliefs, that triggered automatic response programming from my childhood.
-To eliminate this stronghold combination, I asked God to show me the memories of offense of what I thought was unfair.
-Memories include childhood to this moment.
+To eliminate this stronghold combination, I asked God to show me the memories of the offenses I thought were unfair from the time I was a child until the present time.
 Note, if a situation is fair, but you don’t think it is, this still creates an offense, just look at our political landscape.